Kotlin/kotlinx-knit/README.md

 with embedded snippets of Kotlin code.
 It also helps to add links to the API documentation website into the documents and has a few other helpful markdown-management features.

-Knit tool is a [Gradle](https://gradle.org/) plugin that processes markdown files, updates them, and writes additional example and test files, which are committed to the VCS.
+Knit tool is a [Gradle](https://gradle.org/) plugin that processes markdown (`.md`) files and Kotlin (`.kt`/`.kts`) files with markdown KDoc comments, updates them, and writes additional example and test files, which are committed to the VCS.
 The overall workflow is:

-1. Write or update documentation in markdown files (`*.md`).
+1. Write or update documentation in markdown files (`.md`) or in source files (`.kt`/`.kts`).
-2. Run `gradlew knit` to update markdown files, generate source code samples and tests.
+2. Run `gradlew knit` to update markdown and source files, generate additional source code samples and tests.
 3. Commit to VCS.
 4. Generated files are automatically verified on subsequent project builds.

-Knit does not really parse markdown format or HTML, but understands certain patterns and _directives_.
+Knit does not really parse markdown format or HTML, but understands certain Knit markup patterns and _directives_.
-Directives must always start at the beginning of the line and have the following general format for single-line directives:
+Directives in markdown files must always start at the beginning of the line and have the following general format for single-line directives:

     <!--- <directive> [<parameters>] -->